Turks bristle at botched heritage renovations

 "The renovations are managed entirely by construction calls for tenders, without prior reflection on their history."

-The culture ministry - in charge of maintaining historic monuments - did not respond to the criticism when contacted by AFP.
+The culture ministry - in charge of maintaining historic monuments - did not respond to the criticism when contacted.

 It was Mr Mahir Polat, cultural heritage director for Istanbul's municipal government, who raised the alarm on the use of the jackhammer during the restoration work at Galata Tower.